When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Introduction

-The integration of web search into LLMs further introduces new safety risks.
-One the one hand, different from standalone offline LLMs whose responses are confined to their training data, online LLM-based systems invoke search engines to generate answers.
-They may retrieve information from uncontrolled and heterogeneous webpages in the wild, which could contain malicious or low-credibility content that cannot be reliably filtered by built-in safety mechanisms.
+The integration of web search into LLMs further introduces new safety risks (Figure~\ref{fig:intro}).
+On the one hand, unlike standalone LLMs whose outputs are bounded by internal model knowledge, search-enabled LLMs retrieve and aggregate information from heterogeneous and uncontrolled webpages in the wild.
+Harmful or low-credibility content that bypasses built-in safety mechanisms can be indirectly introduced through external citations.
 As a result, these systems carry an elevated risk of exposing users to misinformation, hate speech, and other harmful material.
-On the other hand, prior works have demonstrated that traditional search engines are susceptible to adversarial attacks.
-Malicious users can subvert the indexing and retrieval mechanisms of search engines such as Google and Bing by inserting imperceptible text-encoding perturbations into benign search queries~\cite{boucher2023boosting}.
-Complementary measurement studies~\cite{joslin2019measuring} further reveal that a typo coinciding with a legitimate word in the same or another language can bypass auto-correction and enable blacklisted or illicit websites to achieve first-page ranking.
-Therefore, LLMs with web search can inherit or even amplify such risks.
-For instance, Luo et.al~\cite{luo2025unsafe} demonstrated that adversaries can exploit search-engine-optimization techniques to manipulate retrieval results, causing AI-driven systems to reference pre-published malicious webpages as authoritative sources or synthesize and output harmful code.
+On the other hand, LLMs with web search may inherit and potentially amplify vulnerabilities known in traditional search engines.
+Prior work shows that adversaries can manipulate search indexing and retrieval through techniques such as imperceptible text-encoding perturbations~\cite{boucher2023boosting} or linguistic collisions~\cite{joslin2019measuring}, allowing malicious or blacklisted webpages to surface in high-ranking positions among search results.
+Recent studies~\cite{luo2025unsafe, dong2025safesearch} further demonstrate that such attacks can be exploited in LLM-based search systems, where models cite pre-published malicious webpages deliberately created by adversaries as authoritative sources to synthesize outputs.